top of page

 Roast tomatoes, fennel and chickpeas with preserved lemons and honey

-Sometimes a salad stands out as spectacular, and this is that salad.
-It pops with bright flavors with hints of Moroccan elements.
-This salad takes a touch of work, mainly roasting the fennel and tomatoes, but otherwise it is simple.
-The fennel is roasted with chili flakes and fennel seed, and the tomatoes are roasted with harissa and balsamic.
-Together the salad has flavors that explode, tart from the preserved lemons and vinagars, sweet from the honey, spice from the harissa and chili flakes and herby from the fennel and cilantro.
+Sometimes, a salad stands out as spectacular, and this is that salad.
+It pops with bright flavours and hints of Moroccan elements.
+This salad takes a touch of work, mainly roasting the fennel and tomatoes, but otherwise, it is simple.
+The fennel is roasted with chilli flakes and fennel seed, and the tomatoes are roasted with harissa and balsamic.
+Together, the salad has flavours that explode: tart from the preserved lemons and vinegar, sweet from the honey, spice from the harissa and chilli flakes, and herby from the fennel and cilantro.
 This salad is a keeper.
-One of the problems of having too many cookbooks is that there are not enough days in a year or people or reasons to cook from them all the time.
-I generally trend toward 275 recipes a year, see my blog.
-Occasionally, a batch of cookbooks show up, this time all of them from this chef and author, Diana Henry, who is one of my very favorites.
-It took me some time to arrive at this recipe, one that I have eyed for someime.
+One of the problems with having too many cookbooks is that there are not enough days in a year or people or reasons to cook from them all the time.
+I generally tend toward 275 recipes a year; see my blog.
+Occasionally, a batch of cookbooks shows up, this time from this chef and author, Diana Henry, who is one of my very favourites.
+It took me some time to arrive at this recipe, which I have been eyeing for some time.
 Like all her other cookbooks, this recipe and cookbook is outstanding.
-All her cookbooks bring a wonderful diversity of flavors and cuisines to my table.
-Go out and buy all her cookbooks, I cannot recommend them enough!
+All her cookbooks bring a remarkable diversity of flavours and cuisines to my table.
+Go out and buy all her cookbooks; I cannot recommend them enough!

 Ingredients: